FatihKoz/DisposableBasic/README.md

 * Manual Install : Upload contents of the package to your phpvms root `/modules` folder via ftp or your control panel's file manager
 * GitHub Clone : Clone/pull repository to your phpvms root `/modules/DisposableBasic` folder
-* PhpVms Module Installer : Go to admin -> addons/modules , click Add New , select downloaded file then click Add Module *
+* PhpVms Module Installer : Go to admin -> addons/modules , click Add New , select downloaded file then click Add Module
 * Go to admin > addons/modules enable the module
 * Go to admin > dashboard (or /update) to trigger module migrations
 * When migration is completed, go to admin > maintenance and clean `application` cache

+> [!WARNING]
-:information_source: *There is a known bug in v7 core, which causes an error/exception when enabling/disabling modules manually.
+> :information_source: *There is a known bug in v7 core, which causes an error/exception when enabling/disabling modules manually.
 If you see a server error page or full stacktrace debug window when you enable a module just close that page and re-visit admin area in a different browser tab/window.
 You will see that the module is enabled and active, to be sure just clean your `application` cache*

 ### Update (from v3.xx to v3.yy)